rahogaboom/rdx/README.md

  *     branch and data nodes.
  *
  *     For a trie of NUM_KEYS keys, each data node will have NUM_KEYS branch nodes associated with it.
 The
- *     number of actual data nodes in the data structure is MAX_NUM_RDX_NODES+1.
+ *     number of actual data nodes in the data structure is MAX_RDX_NODES+1.
 This extra node is for the
  *     initial branch nodes and initial data node with the impossible key of all 0xff's(1,2,3).
 The number
- *     of user storable nodes is MAX_NUM_RDX_NODES.
+ *     of user storable nodes is MAX_RDX_NODES.
 The user, through the constructor, declares PNODEs,
- *     each of which contains a radix PATRICIA trie of MAX_NUM_RDX_NODES nodes with NUM_KEYS keys of
+ *     each of which contains a radix PATRICIA trie of MAX_RDX_NODES nodes with NUM_KEYS keys of
- *     at most NUM_KEY_BYTES bytes length.
+ *     at most MAX_KEY_BYTES bytes length.
  *
  *     These routines are a modification of the algorithm cited.
 Specifically, the upward pointers used to
  *     terminate search are not used, and are instead used to point to data nodes as trie leaves.
 In